5l1v3r1/GUICAT/README.md

   1 .hccapx file from ./hccapxfiles/
   1 wordlist from ./wordlists/

-Clicking 'Release the Cracken!' will run Hashcat64.exe in CMD using your GPU(s) and selected file paths.
+Clicking 'BEGIN CRACKING' will run Hashcat64.exe in CMD using your GPU(s) and selected file paths.

 Clicking 'Cracked Hashes' will open hashcat.potfile in notepad, containing all successfully cracked hashes with no duplicates.